Roolymoo/pyweek17/README.md

 * All Python code was written from scratch by the authors Dickson Wong and Lucas Ashbury-Bridgwood.
 * Images made by Dickson Wong.
 * Sound effects made by Lucas Ashbury-Bridgwood using [sfxr](http://www.drpetter.se/project_sfxr.html).

+# License

+* This is released under the GNU GENERAL PUBLIC LICENSE Version 3.
+See the LICENSE file that was distributed with this game.